tensorflow/swift/Usage.md

 To use Swift for TensorFlow with Xcode, you must have installed a toolchain from [this page](Installation.md).

 1. Open Xcode’s `Preferences`, navigate to `Components > Toolchains`, and select the installed Swift for TensorFlow toolchain.
-The name of the toolchain should start with "Swift for TensorFlow Development Snapshot".
+The name of the toolchain should start with "Swift for TensorFlow Development Snapshot" OR "Swift for TensorFlow Release".

 <p align="center">
   <img src="docs/images/Installation-XcodePreferences.png?raw=true" alt="Select toolchain in Xcode preferences."/>